 The 2019 Cincinnati Reds lineup was not just bad, it was awful.
 It finished 25th in the league in wRC+ and 22nd in wOBA.
 Cincinnati was a bottom-of-the-barrel offensive team with below-average hitting coming from five different positions.
 This lack of offensive prowess created a lineup that did not offer much top-tier fantasy offense.
 Eugenio Suarez was a star, and a half-season of Aristides Aquino offered solid power, but only in the deepest of deep leagues were the other Reds hitters useful.
-However, with the Reds looking to be competitive in 2020, expect their lineup to get some significant upgrades over the offseason.
-Whether it’s free-agent signings of Anthony Rendon and/or Didi Gregorius, or a trade for Mookie Betts or Ketel Marte, the Reds are expected to make a splash this winter.
-We’ll take a look at the projected lineup but update it as changes are made.
+However, with the Reds looking to be competitive in 2020, the lineup has undergone some serious changes.
+Let’s take a look.

 - SUBTRACTIONS: Jose Iglesias, Jose Peraza, Derek Dietrich

 2019: 32 R, 11 HR, 40 RBI, 1 SB, .234/.331/.383 | C #30